henrydaum/poker-monster/README.md

 ---

 Although poker.henrydaum.site once hosted a web game, it is no longer live and redirects here — I took it down to save money on the hosting fees.
 This repository contains the code for a fully functional web game with an AI opponent (screenshots below).
 The AI opponent is good enough to beat me at my own game, although it still has room for improvement.
-It is a reinforcement learning model made with PyTorch code.
+It is a reinforcement learning model made with PyTorch code and trained over 30,000 games.
 The website design was done in HTML/CSS, and the backend code was ported using Flask.
 I hosted the game using Render.

 On this repository and its version history, you can find code about:
 - minimax